October 2, 2025 · Mikhail Vasiliev

 When I came across universal tabletop systems like GURPS and Savage Worlds, I saw how these shared principles could scale almost infinitely.

-Since then I started experimenting.
-Even Egypt: Old Kingdom I made already 'with my head in the clouds'—thinking about the best game.
-Some ideas even found their way into it, like map objects such as lions or cursed lands.
+From that point I started experimenting.
+Even Egypt: Old Kingdom was made with something bigger in mind.
+Some ideas found their way directly into it, like map objects such as lions or cursed lands.

 The Ideal and Universal Games